-Students who do not agree with a decision of the Examination Board can lodge an appeal against this decision within six calendar weeks after the date of the decision with the Examination Appeals Board (see Articles 45 and 46 of the Students' Charter).
+Students who do not agree with a decision of the Examination Board can lodge an appeal against this decision within six calendar weeks after the date of the decision with the Examination Appeals Board via www.studentenloket.nl (see Articles 45 and 46 of the Students' Charter).
 (Section 7.61 of the WHW.)

-Notices of appeal should preferably be submitted in digital format via the portal of the Examination Appeals Board.
-See the website for more information.
 Students can contact the Student Counselling Office (iStudent@fontys.nl) for help on lodging an appeal.